 In the United States, the default requirement to issue securities (debt and equity instruments) to investors involves registration of such transaction with the U.S. Securities and Exchange Commission (SEC).
 However, there are various exceptions to this rule, and many business entities choose to raise capital in the form of debt or equity pursuant to certain exceptions from registration.
 The most common of these exemptions is the "Regulation D" exemption promulgated under the Securities Act of 1933, as amended.
-While a Regulation D offering allows a corporation to raise capital without the cumbersome registration process required for a public offering, its major drawback is that the securities issued typically will be illiquid, as there will be no public marketplace for the securities of a corporation that is not "public."
+While a Regulation D offering allows a corporation to raise capital without the cumbersome registration process required for a public offering, its major drawback is that the securities of a corporation that is not "public."
 If a corporation elects to register its securities and conduct a public offering, its securities may then be listed on a public market or stock exchange (such as a tier on the OTC Markets, Nasdaq, or New York Stock Exchange (NYSE)).